chnm/thatcamp-org/wp-content/plugins/transposh-translation-filter-for-wordpress/readme.txt

 5. Widget style selection box, with three basic appearances, flags below (in Hebrew), language selection on the top right and language list on the bottom right.

 == Upgrade Notice ==
+= 0.9.5 =
+Fix hiding of upgrades
+= 0.9.4 =
+Fix broken update, Fix Google proxy
-= 0.9.2 =
+= 0.9.3 =
+Really, no need to upgrade here, please read how to keep your widgets on our site = 0.9.2 =
 Update for some bugs in parsing
 = 0.8.0 =